CoastSnap beach monitoring

 - Open the app and create an account with your email address.

 - Select the CoastSnap station for your location.

 - Add your snap using the plus button to ‘update spot’.

-- Place your phone in the cradle and take a landscape photo using the app.
+- Place your phone in the cradle and take a landscape photo using the app (no zoom).
 You could also upload a recent photo from your gallery.

 - Share your snap.
 Complete the ‘update spot’ form in the app and save your snap to submit it.

 - You can also share your snap on Instagram or Twitter using the unique hash tag at each CoastSnap station you visit.

 We’ll use your CoastSnap photos to map the way the coast changes over time.
 Your snap is an accurate record of the shoreline and the amount of sand on the beach at that moment.

 Your snap will become part of a community database.
 It will help us discover how different beaches respond to changing ocean conditions.